makinacorpus/php-corebus/README.md

 What it does WILL provide (but is not there yet):

- - Message broker (asynchronous command bus) implementation.
+ - Message broker (asynchronous command bus) implementation using postgresql.

 # Design